 Yes, copay, coinsurance and deductibles will still apply to these visits.
 To learn more, visit the behavioral health webpage.

-Employees who are directed to return to work on-site work who are unable to do so may be eligible for leave, alternative work arrangements, or enhanced precautionary measures in accordance with HR-700:
+Employees who are directed to return to work on-site work who are unable to do so may be eligible for leave, alternative work arrangements, or enhanced precautionary measures in accordance with HR-700 (FFCRA leave expired December 31, 2020):

-- Employees who are caring for an immediate family member whose school or place of care is closed for reasons related to COVID-19 may be eligible for FFCRA Paid Sick Leave, FFCRA Expanded FMLA Leave, or enhanced University leave in accordance with HR-700.
+- Employees who are caring for an immediate family member whose school or place of care is closed for reasons related to COVID-19 may be eligible for enhanced University leave in accordance with HR-700.

-- Employees who are subject to a quarantine or isolation order or have been advised by a health care provider to self-quarantine, or who are caring for an individual who is subject to a quarantine or isolation order or have been advised by a health care provider to self-quarantine, may be eligible for FFCRA Paid Sick Leave or enhanced University leave in accordance with HR-700.
+- Employees who are subject to a quarantine or isolation order or have been advised by a health care provider to self-quarantine, or who are caring for an individual who is subject to a quarantine or isolation order or have been advised by a health care provider to self-quarantine, may be eligible for enhanced University leave in accordance with HR-700.

-- Employees who have been exposed or are reasonably believed to have been exposed to the coronavirus causing COVID-19, or who are experiencing symptoms of COVID-19 or have a diagnosis of COVID-19, may be eligible for FFCRA Paid Sick Leave or enhanced University leave in accordance with HR-700.
+- Employees who have been exposed or are reasonably believed to have been exposed to the coronavirus causing COVID-19, or who are experiencing symptoms of COVID-19 or have a diagnosis of COVID-19, may be eligible for enhanced University leave in accordance with HR-700.

 - Employees who may be at higher risk for severe illness from COVID-19 should contact human resources to discuss possible reasonable accommodations in accordance with HR-700.

-Employees directed to return to work on site, who may be at higher risk for severe illness from COVID-19, should notify their supervisor and their university’s human resources office to request a workplace arrangement or reasonable accommodation.
+Employees directed to return to work on site, who may be at higher risk for severe illness from COVID-19, should notify their supervisor and their university’s human resources office to request a reasonable accommodation.

 A cloth mask or other appropriate face coverings that cover the mouth and nose are required when social distancing is not feasible.